 Vaccines in multidose vials

-Multidose vials have some advantages over single-dose vaccines for mass vaccination (such as during an influenza pandemic):
+Multidose vials have some advantages over single-dose vaccines for mass vaccination (such as during a pandemic):

 - They are more cost-effective.